ResPhantom/alpine-k8-cluster/Readme.md

 How would you like to use it? ('sys', 'data', 'crypt', 'lvm' or '?') [?]: `sys` \
 WARNING: Erase above disk(s) and continue? (y/n) [n]: `y`

-NOTE: Don't forget to unmount/remove the iso and reboot.
+NOTE: Don't forget to unmount iso and reboot.
 ```sh
 reboot
 ```